-CISE stakeholders are encouraged to share their knowledge and to consider whether nationally arranged training activities can be opened to stakeholders from other organisations and countries.
+CISE stakeholders are encouraged to share their knowledge and to consider whether training activities arranged nationally can be opened to stakeholders from other organisations and countries.
 If feasible, EMSA can assist in the dissemination of information.

 6. Responsibility to share